risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

 status:
   scaleViews: # An array of scale view summaries.
 Maintained by the RisingWaveScaleView controller.
   - name: hello-frontend-scale-view # Name of the RisingWaveScaleView object.
-    uid:                            # UID of the object.
+    uid: ''                         # UID of the object.
     component: frontend             # Component.
     generation: 10                  # Generation of the RisingWaveScaleView object.
 It indicates the locked version.
-    groupReplicas: # Group and their desired replicas.
+    groupLocks: # Group and their desired replicas.
 Once a group is owned by some scale view, then another scale view
     # would not be able to grab the lock again.
 It's achieved with the atomic update.
     # If a group and its desired replicas is listed below, then any changes to the target group's replicas will be rejected
     # unless it equals to the replicas here (hence locks that group).
 This should be guaranteed by the webhook.